trevorbecker/rackspace-how-to/content/dedicated-hosting/firewall-manager-v2-object-groups.md

 2. A ticket will be submitted on your behalf for a Racker to manaually remove the object-group and delete any configuration items that reference the object-group, such as access-lists, VPN encryption domains, or even other object-groups.

-3. This ticket will be automatically forward to the appropriate Network Security team.
+3. This ticket will be automatically forwarded to the appropriate Network Security team.
 A Racker will perform quality checks and confirm with you directly if anything appears to be incorrect.

 <!--- IMAGE"FWCPv2 Article 2 Image Delete" --->